mpapenbr/iracelog-service-manager/docs/architecture/overview.rst

 Upon connecting to the local iRacing instance the Racelogger registers with the backend with a unique id (this is generated via the current iRacing weekend info from telemetry).

-The manager announces the new provider on the `manager.provider` topic.
+The manager announces the provider changes  on the `manager.provider` topic.

-The analysis and archive components listen to this topic and prepare themselves to receive data from the topic `state.{id}` to which the Racelogger will post its data.
+The analysis and archive components listen to this topic and prepare themselves to receive data from the topic `live.state.{id}` to which the Racelogger will post its data.
-They also listen to the provider specific topic `manager.command.{id}`.
-The manager announces specific events on this topic, for example: the provider has unregistered.

 At the end of recording the Racelogger calls the `remove_provider` endpoint.
-The manager in turn announces this event on the topic `manager.command.{id}`
+The manager in turn announces this event on the topic `manager.provider`

 Endpoints
 ---------